mesosphere-backup/cassandra-kairosdb-tutorial/README.md

 ## Deployment

-Once you've completed the steps outlined in this section, you should see the following applications and services running in Marathon:
+Once you've completed the steps outlined in this section, you should see the following applications and services running:

 ![Marathon](img/Marathon.png)

-Note that Cassandra has already been launched in the preparation step, so in total three new apps will appear in Marathon.
+Note that Cassandra has already been launched in the preparation step, so in total three new apps will appear.

 ### Launching KairosDB

 KairosDB is a time series database that runs on top of Cassandra, offering a HTTP data API as well as a Web UI, both exposed via port `8080`.
-Use the DCOS CLI to launch the [Marathon app spec for KairosDB](marathon-kairosdb.json):
+Use the DC/OS CLI to launch the [Marathon app spec for KairosDB](marathon-kairosdb.json):

     $ dcos marathon app add marathon-kairosdb.json